-You can register online through 5/27/20 at 11:59 PM.
+You can register online through 11:59 PM the Wednesday before the event.
 On-site registration the day of the event will be available, but plan on allowing enough time to register before the start of the tour.

 Yes, but there is no need to change on your registration.
 When you show up that morning you can ride the route of your choosing.

 *Note: If you wish to switch to a longer tour, you will need to arrive earlier to accommodate the extra time you'll be out on the course.
 All participants need to be at the Finish Line by 2:30 PM.

 Yes.
 If you register online you should receive a confirmation email shortly after completing the registration process.
 Contact us with any further registration questions.

 New routes are currently being mapped out.
 The public will be notified when the new routes are finalized, and maps will be available.

 Yes, ONLY if they are officially registered for the tour, have signed the liability waiver and are wearing a bib.
 Only registered participants are permitted on the course.

 Yes.
 We do our very best and keep participant safety at the top of our priority list.

 Fort4Fitness is proud to provide the following to ensure the course is as safe as possible:

 - Working with the City of Fort Wayne to have clean streets